 Multi-project scheduling is a complex coordination of different resources (i.e. workforce, machines, materials, budgets) in real time and most of the studies are based on limited assumptions—such as each project in a multi-project scheduling is treated as a single project scheduling problem, or simplistically that resources can be transferred between projects without expense and time, or that projects can run without any uncertainties (i.e. under ideal settings).
 However, in practice, while scheduling the activities of multiple projects in dynamic environments, project managers face challenges that are typically due to the lack of timely, accurate, and consistent information; finite resource transfer times (that may also have uncertainties), interdependencies among activities of different projects; and uncertain activity interruptions.
 Consequently, existing theoretical approaches strategies are not useful in practice and it is challenging to solve the practical multi-project scheduling problem.

-To minimize this gap, this work aims at developing a decision support system for multi-project scheduling problem using the internet of things (IoT) concept.
+To minimise this gap, this work aims at developing a decision support system for multi-project scheduling problem using the internet of things (IoT) concept.
 Under the Internet of Manufacturing Things, real-time status of each project activity and the status of the resources can be monitored.
-Based on the captured information, a mathematical model will be developed to achieve profit maximization and energy minimization as objectives.
+Based on the captured information, a mathematical model will be developed to achieve profit maximisation and energy minimisation as objectives.
 Efficient algorithms-based decision support systems (i.e. exact, heuristics, or a combination of both) will be developed to find the optimal or near-optimal solutions in of activity sequence of activities of each project and schedule of resources, i.e. when and where the resources will be used by which activity.
 In addition, the solution techniques will consider uncertainties and project plan will be rescheduled.
 Outcomes of this study should be useful for the project managers in managing multiple projects more cost-effectively.

-- Study existing approaches available in both single and multi-project scheduling problems.
+- study existing approaches available in both single and multi-project scheduling problems

-- Study real life projects from software development to ship building and identify challenges and develop models considering realistic objective functions and constraints in IoT environments.
+- study real life projects from software development to ship building and identify challenges and develop models considering realistic objective functions and constraints in IoT environments

-- Solving real-life project scheduling problem will be the final stage of this project.
+- solving real-life project scheduling problem will be the final stage of this project.